 You keep it classic.
 This style tends to be more formal but can be adjusted to fit your family and taste.
 It features beautiful wood details, antique furniture, and intricate trim and moldings.
 Most traditional color schemes are neutral with pops of color in greenery or florals.
 It’s not uncommon to see bulky furniture, chandeliers, and beautifully tufted seating.

 You like it fancy!
 It’s all about the sparkle and soft textures.
 Whether it’s a velvet couch, a fur foot stool, or a gold coffee table, you prefer a bold and glamorous style.
 The shinier it is the better.
 Gold and silver are a must and a crystal chandelier wouldn’t be a bad idea either.
 Bold patterns are common along with pink/blush accents, and tufted furniture.
 Go big or go home.

 You don’t have just one style that you like.
 You may appreciate traditional wood work but you also really like that modern royal blue velvet fabric.
 You put the two together and voila, you have your own style.
 Eclectic style is all about blending two or more opposite styles tastefully within your home.
 You may have a mid century sideboard, a boho wall hanging, a tufted chair with an antique coffee table.
 You don’t stay inside the box, you blend until it feels right to you.

-I think it's important to note that not everyone will fit within just one of the categories above.
-That's what makes your style your own.
-I personally LOVE Mid Century Modern but I also like industrial metals and exposed brick.
+I think it’s important to note that not everyone will fit within just one of the categories above.
+That’s what makes your style your own.
+I personally LOVE modern but I also like industrial metals and exposed brick.